 General

 Earth excavation shall consist of excavating, removing and disposing of satisfactorily any material, regardless of the material encountered for all parts of the works.
-The Contractor's method of excavation shall be subject to the approval of the .
+The Contractor's method of excavation shall be subject to the approval of the Project Manager.

 Earth excavation shall be excavation of any naturally occurring or man-made or placed material that shall be removed manually or by mechanical shovel, bulldozer or ripper.

-The Contractor shall also remove unsuitable materials/soils or excess soils from the site and dispose it in a manner to the approval of the .
-The permitted location of the disposal area is identified in EIA study, besides this the location shall be subject to the approval of the .
+The Contractor shall also remove unsuitable materials/soils or excess soils from the site and dispose it in a manner to the approval of the Project Manager.
+The permitted location of the disposal area is identified in EIA study, besides this the location shall be subject to the approval of the Project Manager.

-If any unsound material occurs in the bottom of any excavation, the Contractor shall remove it and dispose it all to the satisfaction of the .
-Unless otherwise specified or ordered by the , the Contractor shall fill the voids so formed with concrete grade C8/10 or with suitable granular material to the approval of the .
+If any unsound material occurs in the bottom of any excavation, the Contractor shall remove it and dispose it all to the satisfaction of the Project Manager.
+Unless otherwise specified or ordered by the Project Manager, the Contractor shall fill the voids so formed with concrete grade C8/10 or with suitable granular material to the approval of the Project Manager.

 Unsuitable material shall e.g. include: